Plunging into the world of Donald Trump’s relentless spam emails — and regretting it

 Born as Marie, renamed Madeleine by her mother and later called “Grandma Maddie” by her six grandchildren, Albright checked all the boxes in a world dominated by men.

-“All my memories of Madeleine were from my two stints doing White House advance for Presidents Carter and Clinton,” said Chicago based PR maven Rick Jasculka, of the Jasculka Terman PR firm.
+“All my memories of Madeleine were from my two stints doing White House advance for Presidents Carter and Clinton,” said Chicago based PR maven Rick Jasculca, of the Jasculca Terman PR firm.
 “She was a great American.

 “When I had the opportunity to interact with her again during the Clinton years, I always fumbled.
 First calling her ‘Madeleine,’ then catching myself and calling her ‘Madam secretary.’